jd-fillmore/jd-fillmore/README.md

 👋 Hello!
 I'm JD.
-I'm a front-end developer & web / UI designer.
+I'm a front-end developer with background in design.

 In my current full-time remote role at Battlefield Equipment Rentals, I add features to and maintain the front-end of our web applications and company websites.